jootse84/jootse84.github.io/_posts/2017-03-08-perceptrons.md

 # Issues and notes about perceptrons

-The following list corresponds a notes I have been taken during the research and study of perceptrons:
+The following list are notes I have been taken during the research and study of perceptrons:

 - The perceptron is a linear model that cannot solve the [XOR problem](http://toritris.weebly.com/perceptron-5-xor-how--why-neurons-work-together.html).